 Cornetta Lane Smith, Director of Community Impact

-Cornetta believes that storytelling can facilitate healing, build community, and eliminate harmful narratives.
+Cornetta believes that storytelling can heal, build community, and shift harmful narratives.
 Since 2015, Cornetta has founded three community storytelling projects: Core City Stories, Pedal to Porch, and Dinner for 30 — all of which provides Detroiters a platform to tell stories that truly matter to them.

 Ryan Pearson, Director of Programs